vcheeze/Decoding-Nature/README.md

 respectively.
 The x coordinate corresponds to the frequency, while the y coordinate is inversely related to the amplitude, so that the higher the volume, the higher the flock will go (mapping to a lower y value).

+### Assignment 7 - Historical Cellular Automata
+I only implemented simple tweaks in this assignment, where I take Shiffman's implementation of the classic CA, and changed the cells so that they keep a record of their states.
+More specifically, I change the color of the cell according to how often it has been alive up until the present moment.
+The color is mapped on a grayscale according to the ratio: (# of generations cell has been alive) / (total # of generations).

+### Assignment 8

+## Assignment 9